malchata/yall.js/README.md

 # yall.js (Yet Another Lazy Loader)
 ### (Y'all need to lazy load images)

-yall.js is a very small image lazy loader for reasonably modern browsers (back to IE10) that weighs in at 1.09 KB uglified (657 bytes with gzip/554 bytes with Brotli).
+yall.js is a very small image lazy loader for reasonably modern browsers (back to IE11) that weighs in at 1.1 KB uglified (650 bytes with gzip/545 bytes with Brotli).
 It depends on `classList`, `querySelectorAll`, and supports the `<picture>` element and `srcset`. yall.js will also use `IntersectionObserver` if available, but will fall back to more traditional means if it's not.
-If you want to try out yall.js, grab the copy in the `dist` folder.
+If you want to try out yall.js, grab a copy from the releases tab.
 Or you can clone the repo and check out the `test` folder.
 If you want to tinker, work with the copy in the `src` folder and build using `npm run build` (requires `npx`).

 ## Usage Pattern